syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/hierarchy-grid.md

 ![Hierarchy grid](../images/hierarchy-grid/hierarchy-grid.png)

+> * Grid supports n level of child grids.
+> * Hierarchical binding is not supported when [detail template](https://ej2.syncfusion.com/aspnetmvc/documentation/grid/row/detail-template) is enabled.
+> * In Syncfusion Grid component, searching operates independently for parent and child grids.
+Searching within the parent grid filters only parent records, and similarly, searching within the child grid filters only child records.
+The component does not support simultaneous searching across both parent and child grids.

 ## Bind hierarchy grid with different field

 By default, the parent and child grids have the same field name to map and render a hierarchical grid.
 However, the component supports establishing a parent-child relationship between grids with different field names.
 This feature is beneficial when you want to create a parent-child relationship between grids but need to use distinct field names for mapping the data.
 As a result, you can easily establish the desired relationship between the parent and child grids, even with different field names for data mapping.